 On a limited basis, you may tutor, substitute, or part-time teach for a TRS-covered or SURS-covered employer without loss of your disability benefit.
-Your combined earnings from your teaching and your limited, part-time teaching law.
+Your combined earnings from your teaching and your disability benefit cannot exceed 100 percent of the salary rate upon which the benefit was based under the limited, part-time teaching law.

-For those returning to teaching with a TRS-covered or SURS-covered employer under the limited, parttime teaching law, the salary rate for purposes of this calculation will not increase 15 percent after receiving a disability retirement annuity for 10 years.
+For those returning to teaching with a TRS-covered or SURS-covered employer under the limited, part-time teaching law, the salary rate for purposes of this calculation will not increase 15 percent after receiving a disability retirement annuity for 10 years.